-Smartphones are an expensive necessity these days, and kids are getting them younger and younger.
+Smartphones are expensive, and kids are getting them younger and younger.
 To keep up with their friends, kids want the latest and greatest phones, and photo and video-intensive apps like TikTok, Snapchat, and YouTube suck up your data like a tornado.

 To choose the best family phone plan, you’ll want to consider several key points: